Heterogeneous Multi-task Learning with Expert Diversity: Related Work

 The recent works in deep learning for multi-task learning (MTL) can be divided into two groups: the ones focused on the neural network architecture, which study what, when and how to share information among the tasks; and the works focused on the optimization, which usually concentrate on how to balance competing tasks, which are jointly learned.
 Our work makes contributions to both fields.

 MTL architectures can be divided into two main groups, hard parameter sharing and soft parameter sharing.
 One of the first works in MTL uses hard-parameter sharing.
 In this type of architecture proposed by \citet{caruana1993multitask}, the bottom layers of the neural network are shared among all the tasks, and the top layers are task-specific.
-Another example of a shared bottom approach is UberNet \cite{kokkinos2017ubernet}.
-UberNet consists of a shared encoder that is followed by a series of task-specific decoding heads that merge encoder data from different layers and scales.
 On one hand, the main advantage of this class of methods is its scale invariance to a large number of tasks.
 On the other hand, with a shared representation the resulting features can become biased towards the tasks with strong signals.